Administrative License Suspension (ALS) in Georgia

 After a DUI in Georgia, you only have a limited amount of time to fight to keep your driving privileges.
 If you do not quickly fight for your driving privilege, your license will be automatically suspended.

 If your license has been suspended and you need help, you must act now!
-Contact a Savannah Administrative License Suspension attorney from Schneider Lerch Montgomery, LLC today.
+Contact a Savannah Administrative License Suspension attorney from Schneider Lerch, LLC today.

 ALS Hearings in Savannah